9 Ways to Achieve Better Team Collaboration

 Project Central makes file sharing easy.
 You can upload files to your projects and attach them directly to tasks so that they’re close to hand when you need them.

-The app also integrates with Office 365.
-Once you’ve connected it, you’ll be able to access all the files in your Office 365 document library directly within Project Central.
+The app also integrates with Microsoft 365.
+Once you’ve connected it, you’ll be able to access all the files in your SharePoint Online document library directly within Project Central.

 6. Create an effective cross-functional team

 As an accidental project manager, you won’t have all the required skills and knowledge you need to tackle an entire project on your own.

 You’ll have to lean on the expertise of the wider team to be successful.
 And the more varied and diverse your team’s collective skills and knowledge, the easier this becomes.

 This is what it means to build a cross-functional team.